 Sister Pauline’s Story: Too Hungry to Learn

 In 1974 Sister Pauline was working in a small primary school in Thakurpukur, on the southern fringe of Kolkata.
-She realized that many of the children were too hungry to concentrate on their school work.
-Large numbers of mothers were bringing their severely sick children to the school hoping for her help.
+She saw that many children were too hungry to concentrate on their school work.
+Many mothers were bringing their severely sick children to the school hoping for her help.

 Sister Pauline said to Dr Chaudhuri: